shaad82663/avtaar-assignment-5-7-mohd-shadab/README.md

 # avtaar-assignment-5-7-mohd-shadab

 ### NOTE :
-As the assignments 1 and 2 were part of each other and mentor suggested to do both the assignments simultaneously so both the assignments are submitted in form of one repo.
-The github repo link provided in assignment 2 and 3 are same.
+As the assignments 5 and 7 were part of each other so both the assignments are submitted in form of one repo.
+The github repo link provided in assignment 5 and 7 are same.
 It is done to ensure that both the assignments will be marked as done without any confusion.

 ##  Steps to run the code (Windows OS)